 Are you worried that that tiny chipped tooth might ruin your smile?
 Have you ever wondered what could be done about your discolored or stained choppers?

 If your answer to these questions is a resounding “yes,” then you might need some valuable insights on cosmetic dentistry from our dental clinic in Dubai.

 When your concern is about maintaining your pearly whites, dental crowns are the best solution for you.
 This article discusses what a crown is and how it can help boost the quality of your smile.

-Like teeth whitening, veneers, implants, gum reshaping, and bridges, crowns serve to restore the appearance of the teeth.
+Like teeth whitening, veneers, Damon braces, implants, gum reshaping, and bridges, crowns serve to restore the appearance of the teeth.